- Citrus comprises the following broad categories: oranges, soft citrus, grapefruit, and lemons and limes.

 - Direct downstream labour requirements for citrus are estimated at one labourer per 2 500 cartons packed: with about 100 million cartons packed per year, some 40 000 jobs are created in packing plants for a period of six months, or 20 000 full-time equivalents.

-The Agricultural Policy Action Plan (APAP), took its cue from the NDP and the IPAPs.
-It would like the citrus sector to increase plantings by 15 000ha to 80 000ha, and increase employment from 70 200 to 85 200 jobs.
-APAP would also like to see gross income generated in this sector grow from R8 094 mil to R12 141 mil.
-It set out seven policy levers to achieve this, including reviewed trade policies and intensified infrastructure investment via SIP 11 (Strategic Integrated Project 11, to do with agro-logistics and rural infrastructure).
+The Agricultural Policy Action Plan (APAP), took its cue from the NDP and the previous Industrial Policy Action Plans (IPAPs), and wanted the citrus sector to increase plantings by 15 000ha to 80 000ha, which would realise an increase in employment from 70 200 to 85 200 jobs.
+It set out seven policy levers to achieve this, including reviewed trade policies and intensified infrastructure investment.